How to Create a Loss Prevention Strategy for Your Business

-Someone can pose as a legitimate vendor that doesn’t actually exist, obtain payment, and then disappear.
+Someone can pose as a legitimate vendor that doesn’t exist, obtain payment, and then disappear.
 An employee of an authorized vendor can inflate the cost of goods or services and pocket the difference.
-In addition, vendors sometimes use bribes or extortion to gain an unfair advantage from clients.
+In addition, vendors sometimes use bribes or extortion to gain an unfair advantage over clients.

 Understandably, your employees are human, and humans make mistakes.
 In addition, outdated POS systems and software can also cause errors.
 These types of administrative errors contribute to 19 percent of retail shrinkage.

-Admin errors may be the result of improper training, overwork, or carelessness.
-Examples include mislabeling or mispricing merchandise and overpaying vendors.
+Admin errors may result from improper training, overwork, or carelessness.
+Examples include mispricing merchandise and overpaying vendors.

 4 Loss Prevention Best Practices

 It’s impossible to avoid loss entirely.
-However, following strategies to reduce loss can make a big difference in how much it affects your bottom line.
+However, following strategies to reduce loss can make a big difference in how it affects your bottom line.

 1. Handling Of Cash

-Even as credit cards and payment apps continue to grow in popularity, many customers prefer cash.
-Unfortunately for the retail industry, handling cash leads to opportunities for theft and mistakes.
+Even as credit cards and payment apps grow in popularity, many customers prefer cash.
+Unfortunately for the retail industry, handling money leads to opportunities for mismanagement.

 Automating cash handling processes reduce the likelihood of errors.
-There are equipment options that can help.
 For example, a currency counting machine counts cash for you and is faster and more accurate than a person.

-A cash recycler is another option.
-It stores cash securely after counting it and ensuring its validity.
-It then dispenses money and tracks the amount that was dispensed and the remaining funds.
+A cash recycler is another option that stores cash securely after counting it and ensuring its validity.
+It then dispenses money, tracks the amount dispensed, and calculates the remaining funds.

 If you decide to invest in cash handling equipment, ensure that your employees know how to use it.
 To avoid theft, you must keep cash physically secure at all times.

 2. Physical Location Security

-- Ensure your store is properly lit, because shoplifters rely on shadowy areas to steal .
+- Ensure your store is well-lit because shoplifters rely on shadowy areas to steal items.

 - Limit exit points as much as possible.
-A single exit is easier for cashiers and other employees to keep an eye on.
-Also, arrange shelving to allow employees to have a line of sight to the exit.
+A single exit is easier for cashiers and other employees to monitor.